 How to Become a Television Journalist in 5 Steps

 Research what it takes to become a television journalist.
-Learn about education and training requirements, career prospects and salary to find out if this is the career for you.
+Learn about education and training requirements, job outlook and salary to find out if this is the career for you.
 Schools offering Journalism degrees can also be found in these popular choices.

 Career Information At a Glance

 Television journalists report on news and other current events.
 Take a look at the following chart for an overview of how to enter this field.